MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 ## Create your app

-In your preferred IDE or text editor, create a file named `hello-kusto` with the language appropriate extension, and then add code to do the following:
+In your preferred IDE or text editor, create a file named `hello-kusto` with the language appropriate extension, and then add the following code:

 1. Add the Kusto client and string builder classes.